yazz/VisualJS/README.md

 # AppShare
-VB 6 style editor for Javascript to compile VueJS/Sqlite apps to a single HTML file.
+Appshare is an App Store for HTML Apps.
+It has a VB 6 style editor for Javascript to compile VueJS/Sqlite apps to a single HTML file.
+It can be used on the web, or as a Windows/Mac Os X app.
 There is demo here :

 http://appshare.co